 In an effort to control the mosquito population, the City of Katy provides mosquito spraying services.
 This service is generally provided from May through October of each year, with adjustments due to mosquito increases or inclement weather.
-Mosquito spraying is normally done two times per week.
+Mosquito spraying is normally done once per week, Monday through Thursday.
+Each part of the City is covered once per week.

 WHAT YOU CAN DO TO HELP